Paul & Sue Hazelden

 Osteoporosis

-The bone density scan takes place, after some problems with the machinery.
-The results were expected to say that I'm at risk of developing osteoporosis, but in fact they show I already have it.
-More details on the family news entry for 9 January 2007.
+The bone density scan takes place on 30 November 2006, after some problems with the machinery.
+The doctors expected the scan to say that I'm at risk of developing osteoporosis, but in fact it shows I already have it.
+The advice from January 2007 went roughly as follows:

 Arthritis